asko123/dora_controls/README.md

 # Download DORA legislation if needed
 # wget https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32022R2554 -O CELEX_32022R2554_EN_TXT.pdf

-# Create policies directory and add your PDFs
+# The policies folder will be created automatically on first run
+# You can check if it exists or create it manually
+if [ ! -d "policies" ]; then
     mkdir -p policies
+    echo "Created policies folder.
+Please add your policy PDFs here." fi

+# Add your policy documents to the policies folder
 cp /path/to/your/policies/*.pdf policies/

 # Run the analyzer